eoin-cr/user_detection/README.md

 ---

 Known issues:
-Sometimes the count gets stuck?
-Not entirely sure why, has something to do with the special keys check it seems.
+The count appears to get stuck when pressing 2 special keys at the same time